joakim/kay/README.md

 Object: {
     cell: self

-    -- "clones itself, merging with specified cell(s), enabling the composition of multiple cells into one"
+    -- "clones itself, merging with specified cell(s), enabling composition of multiple cells into one"
     | with (spec) | => {
         clone: cell